foarsitter/locatieserver/README.md

 ## Usage

-Please see the [Command-line Reference] for details.
+Please see the [usage docs] for details.

 ## Contributing